G.I. Joe: A Real American Hero: Origin

 Each G.I.
 Joe figure included a character biography, called a "file card".
 Hama was largely responsible for writing these file cards, especially for the first ten years.
 When developing many of the characters, he drew much from his own experiences in the US military.
 The overall premise for the toyline revolves around an elite counter-terrorist team code-named G.I.
 Joe, whose main purpose is "to defend human freedom against Cobra, a ruthless terrorist organization determined to rule the world," to quote the voiceover on the animated series' introductory segment.

 Every year, Hasbro and Marvel would meet up to discuss the upcoming toys and marketing.
 Larry Hama was given free rein by Marvel's editors.
-Both the toys and the comics would become a great success, the comics being Marvel Comic's most subscribed title at one point, but Jim Shooter has said sister company Marvel Productions, who handled the cartoon, overspent on production and had "a critical success but a financial disaster" with the show.
+Both the toys and the comics would become a great success, the comics being Marvel's most subscribed title at one point, but Jim Shooter has said sister company Marvel Productions, who handled the cartoon, overspent on production and had "a critical success but a financial disaster" with the show.

 In 1994, Hasbro transferred control of the G.I.
 Joe toyline and brand name to the newly acquired Kenner division, who promptly cancelled the A Real American Hero toyline and replaced it with G.I.
 Joe Extreme.
 After brief revivals in 1997 and 1998, the toyline was revived as the "Real American Hero Collection" in 2000 to the mass market.
-In both cases, previous molds were reused and some characters had to be renamed due to copyright issues.
+In both cases, previous molds were reused and some characters had to be renamed due to trademark issues.
 Another relaunch was made in 2002 under the theme "G.I.
 Joe vs. Cobra" and new designs and characters were introduced.

-Hasbro.com officially announced a new line of "25th Anniversary" 4" G.I.
+Hasbro.com officially announced a new line of "25th Anniversary" 4″ G.I.
 Joe figures on January 18, 2007.
 The line is primarily based on the characters and designs from the early part of the Real American Hero line.